borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 {: #scepticism }
 &nbsp;**1.** Others 'cryptos' (alt coins) are not real competition to Bitcoin because of:
 First mover advantage (organic creation that can't be replicated), Network effect (value is subjective), best governance model (no known founder), most decentralized miners hashrate and wide node distribution, biggest community (contributors, developers) with strong ideological conviction, deep commitment and ever growing adoption from users.
+Besides ingenious system integration of all components, one mechanism stands out as very important and that is *Difficulty Adjustment* of mining.
 Those using PoS (Proof of Stake) consensus mechanism are 'securities' like and do not have real decentralization, no separation of power, and Staking is essentially a centralizing force.
-Some of them might find another use case but not as good money.
+Some of them might find another use case but not as honest money.
 Only Bitcoin is considered as Commodity (primary monetary good), confirmed as such by the SEC (US Security Exchange Commission).
+It is asset without issuer.
 Also Side-chains ([Liquid](https://liquid.net/) as an example) or Drive-chains ([BitVM](https://www.eddieoz.com/bitvm-a-computational-revolution-in-bitcoin/){:target="_blank"}) as second layers could be better then separate Alts since they can tap into Bitcoin L1 base security.
 Even some Alts have a bridge to connect with BTC using Wrapped Bitcoin.
 And any real new invention, since all are open source, could be added into Bitcoin with new updates.
 For example Litecoin is somewhat of a Test network for Bitcoin, Lightning feature was first implemented there.
+Still any change must keep main principles but also be backward compatible, as protocol base layer should not change too much.

 &nbsp;**2.** As for the criticism of being slow, it kinda is but for a good reason, or a few of them.
 Distributed ledger can have only limited size and growth based on world wide average internet connection and average disk size.
 Also all world transactions do not (and should not) need to be on public ledger.
-One payment for coffee has no place on a permanent database (emphasis on structural efficiency).
+One payment for coffee has no place on a permanent immutable database whose main job it to uphold monetary policy (emphasis on structural efficiency).
 It is Blockchain trilemma between Decentralisation, Security and Scalability.
 So the only feasible solution, a trade-off, was to limit number transactions per second on the main layer, and solve scalability on top layers.
 In the future it is expected that the base layer would serve as a settlement between lightning nodes, custodians and banks with published proof of reserves, countries, etc; like today RTGS (Real Time Gross Settlement) or GIRO as interbank clearing, or similar to how swift works.
 So regular transactions would be on [Lightning](https://medium.com/blockchain/the-lightning-network-explained-f3982356f87e){:target="_blank"} and/or other Layer 2 (L2) solutions, where it is faster (instant), low cost (1000 cheaper than visa), has bigger capacity (potentially [1 million+ TPS](https://cointelegraph.com/news/bitcoin-lightning-network-vs-visa-and-mastercard-how-do-they-stack-up){:target="_blank"}) and with more privacy.
 Large capacity is excellent for micropayments, a usecase that was not possible before.
 Interesting note to mention here is that on top of lightning rails we could see implementation of [StableSats](https://www.eddieoz.com/bitvm-a-computational-revolution-in-bitcoin/){:target="_blank"} that could be used instead of centralized stable coins USDT/USDC, until the Bitcoin Sats themselves become stable enough.
 And last but not least it can fuel new social media network like [Nostr](https://nostr.com/){:target="_blank"}, also know as decentralised twitter, where the user is owner of his data.